kraskoo/MT799Task/README.md

 ## Description

-Read files in MT799 format and write it to MSSQL database.
+Read files in MT799 format and write them to MSSQL database.
 The program/service will check every 5 seconds for new files and will add them to database.

 ## Build